stubma/cocos2dx-classical/README.md

 	* add lua decryption support in Cocos2dLuaLoader.cpp, you can set an eternal decrypt function through CCScriptEngineManager
 	* CCLuaStack.executeScriptFile supports encrypted lua file

-I don't want list all new classes in cocos2dx-better.
+I don't want to list all new classes in cocos2dx-better.
 To get a overview about cocos2dx-better features, go to it and run its demo.

 How to use CCImagePicker
 ==========================